jhnbyrn/951-KLR-PAGES/index.md

 * [Software counters and timers](dme_software_timers.md) *A short article explaining various counter and timer values and how they are controlled*

+*[Ignition timing damping for acceleration](dme_acceleration_timing_damping.md) *Another short one that explores an elegant routine for damping ignition timing changes based on the rate of change of rpm*

 ## KLR Hardware

 * [Overview](hardware_overview.md) *A high-level overview of the KLR hardware.*